 Here is my pithy quote on the issue: Many people don’t get involved in politics because they don’t like politics.
 Well, most people don’t like going to the the dentist either.
 If the same logic that everyone seems to apply to politics were applied to dentistry, all our teeth would be rotting as badly as out country is.

-This entry was posted on Sunday, October 14th, 2012 at 12:54 pm and is filed under History, Misc, Politics, personal.
+This entry was posted on Sunday, October 14th, 2012 at 12:54 pm and is filed under History, Misc, personal, Politics.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.

 View blog reactions